asrulsibaoel/klops/README.md

   <!-- <a href="https://github.com/ml-tooling/lazydocs/releases">Changelog</a> -->
 </p>

 Klops is an End-to-End machine learning development pipeline ops.
 Its build on top of Seldon Core, MLflow and DVC.
 The goal of this project is to make easier for Data Scientist to develop, maintain, log their experiments and deploy their machine learning projects.

+## Prerequisites
+- Seldon Core Installed on your Kubernetes cluster.
+Guidance [here](https://docs.seldon.io/projects/seldon-core/en/latest/workflow/install.html)
+- MLflow Tracking Server deployed.
+Recommended to use the schenario 5  [here](https://www.mlflow.org/docs/latest/tracking.html#scenario-5-mlflow-tracking-server-enabled-with-proxied-artifact-storage-access)
+- Local or remote storage such as Amazon S3 or Google Cloud Storage (GCS) or similar.

 ## Installation
 ### From PyPI